our locations:

 Check back frequently for our exciting updates as Summer Camp 2021 will surely have some incredible new surprises.

 We want to mention that swimming in 2021 may follow a similar format from the previous camp year.
 It will be a bit different from an operational procedure standpoint, as groups will be heavily limited while utilizing pool space.
 Locker rooms will be utilized in sections with additional spaces constructed to provide a social distance-friendly changing location.
+To learn more about our swim safety plan, please visit our Safety page.

 This is a question that is very difficult to answer.
 The CDC has noted that children with underlying medical conditions such as diabetes, asthma, heart conditions and breathing issues face a much greater risk of complications from COVID-19.
 While the decision of whether to send your child to camp is, of course, a personal one, we must note the severity and the risk associated with a summer camp for children with underlying medical conditions.